WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/02-shows/index.md

 this pack/panel process.
 Other 'shows' are considered [hires](../tech-crew/shows-and-hires#hires) and are generally a much smaller process.

 All shows at Warwick go through a standard submission and show process.
-The following flowchart shows a quick overview, however each section is explained in more detail below.
+The following flowchart shows a [somewhat] quick overview, however each section is explained in more detail below.

 ```mermaid
 flowchart LR